StrangeJay/-ExamProCo-aws-bootcamp-cruddur-2023/journal/week1.md

 > **Note** The **"--rm"** flag cleans up the image when we stop the container, the **"-e"** flag sets environment variable.
 ---
 ## Containerize Frontend
+- I changed directory to my front end directory `frontend-react-js` and ran `npm i`
+- I created a Dockerfile in my frontend directory and copied the command below into it.
+> `FROM node:16.18

+> ENV PORT=3000

+> COPY . /frontend-react-js
+> WORKDIR /frontend-react-js
+> RUN npm install
+> EXPOSE ${PORT}
+> CMD ["npm", "start"]`

+- I went back to my product directory with `cd ..`
+- i created a **docker-compose.yml file** and pasted the necessary text into the file.
+- I right-clicked the **docker-compose.yml** file, and clicked on "Compose Up". *An alternative would've been to run `docker-compose up` in the terminal.